Architecture

 All services are designed as being event-driven, where requests and/or events trigger flows that eventually triggers RPC-calls.
 The services require no CPU cycles outside the request context -- save the maintenance of keeping streams up.

 The system is designed to be an extension to the hardware in store.
 The actual hardware maintains state, as well as the in-store application.
-For optimizations, we aim to maintain a smaller state for hardware to be more responsive during temporary outages etc.

 Loose-coupling